-You’re wearing a medical-grade sensor.
+You’re wearing a clinical-grade sensor.
 Are you using it?

-If you wear a smartwatch or fitness tracker, you’re carrying a device that would have been considered clinical-grade technology just a decade ago.
-Modern wearables track heart rate, blood oxygen, skin temperature, sleep stages, and more — continuously, 24 hours a day.
+If you wear a smartwatch or fitness tracker, you carry a device that would have been considered clinical-grade technology just a decade ago.
+Modern wearables track heart rate, blood oxygen, skin temperature, and sleep stages continuously, 24 hours a day.

 Yet most people only look at step counts and calories burned.
-That’s like having a telescope and only using it to check the weather.
+That is like having a telescope and using it to check the weather.

 The metrics that actually matter

 HRV is arguably the single most valuable metric your wearable provides.
-It measures the variation in time between successive heartbeats — and it’s a powerful indicator of autonomic nervous system health.
+It measures the variation in time between successive heartbeats, and it is a powerful indicator of autonomic nervous system balance.

 High HRV generally indicates good recovery, low stress, and strong cardiovascular fitness.
 Low HRV can signal overtraining, illness, poor sleep, or chronic stress.

 What makes HRV special is its sensitivity.
 It often changes before you feel anything.
-A dropping HRV trend might signal an incoming cold, accumulated fatigue, or excessive training load — days before symptoms appear.
+A dropping HRV trend might flag an incoming cold, accumulated fatigue, or excessive training load days before symptoms appear.

-- Athletes often have RHR in the 40-55 bpm range
+- Trained athletes often sit in the 40 to 55 bpm range

-- Average adults typically sit between 60-80 bpm
+- Average adults sit between 60 and 80 bpm

 - A rising trend may indicate stress, dehydration, illness, or overtraining